ratneshvarma/event-driven-microservice-architecture/README.md

 ## How to run
 1. clone the git repo <a href="https://github.com/ratneshvarma/event-driven-microservice-architecture.git">https://github.com/ratneshvarma/event-driven-microservice-architecture.git</a>
 2. `cd ./event-driven-microservice-architecture/docker-compose`
-3. `docker-compose -f common.yml -f kafka_cluster.yml up` (to start kafka docker services otherwise application failed to run)
+3. `docker-compose -f common.yml -f kafka_cluster.yml up` or (`docker-compose up` to run all yml inside folder) (to start kafka docker services otherwise application failed to run)
 4. run main application (TwitterToKafkaServiceApplication.run())

+Note: If you can check each microservice logs using `docker logs <container-id> (-f option show continues logs)